dockette/nginx/README.md

 ### SSL

-By default, nginx use 2048 bits dhparam cypher.
+By default nginx uses 2048 bits dhparam cypher.
 There is also 4096 bits pregenerated file.

 This approach is for developing, for your stagging / production, please generate your own dhparam.